 Made with whole grains and speckled with crunchy nuts, these wholesome vegan Banana Nut Muffins make for a healthy breakfast or snack!
 You're friends and family will gobble them up!

 I've been experimenting a lot with gluten-free recipes lately that I had forgotten how much I love baking with whole wheat flour!
 These vegan banana nuts muffins are made with wholesome, satiating ingredients, while still being light and fluffy.
-We love ours smeared with peanut butter (what don't we like smeared with peanut butter?!) and eaten alongside some fruit for a well-rounded breakfast.
+We love all of our basic vegan muffins smeared with peanut butter (what don't we like smeared with peanut butter?!) and eaten alongside some fruit for a well-rounded breakfast.
 These also make for the perfect portable snack!

 Vegan Banana Nut Muffin Ingredients